 3. Pink Vaginal Discharge During Pregnancy:

-- In most cases, the pink color that you notice in the discharge from your vagina while you are pregnant is because there are small amounts of blood mixed in an otherwise white discharge.
+- In most cases, the pink in the discharge could be due to small amounts of blood mixed in the white discharge.

 - The vaginal discharge could be tinged with blood and may have the type of color that you notice almost towards the end of your menstrual period when the blood flow is at its last phase.

 Once you conceive, the egg that is fertilized makes its journey towards your womb and implants itself there, resulting in a little amount of bleeding.
-The pinkish discharge that you see at this time is the little bleeding that gets mixed with your regular white vaginal discharge and makes it pink.
+The pinkish discharge that you see at this time is the little bleeding that gets mixed with your regular white vaginal discharge and makes it pink (9).

 - Sometimes, a pink discharge during pregnancy could also point towards a severe infection in the vaginal area or your uterus.

 - In some cases, a pinkish discharge from your vagina, while you are pregnant, could also mean that there has been a miscarriage.
-Sometimes, a silent miscarriage or a missed miscarriage can be the reason.
+Sometimes, a silent miscarriage or a missed miscarriage could be the reason.
 It means that even though the fetus is not alive anymore, the body is not able to realize the same and continues to behave as if the pregnancy is still on.

 When Should You Call Your Doctor?

-Taking Care Of Vaginal Discharge During Pregnancy:
+Taking Care Of Vaginal Discharge During Pregnancy

 - Instead of a panty liner, you could also use a regular sanitary pad if you feel you are more comfortable using the same.
 Make sure that you regularly change the sanitary pad, even if you feel that it is not completely soaked.
 Do change the pad at least once every four hours to avoid the chance of any possible infection.